susam/emacs4cl/README.md

     (menu-bar-mode 0)
     ```

-    When Emacs runs in a GUI window, by default, starts with a menu bar,
+    When Emacs runs in a GUI window, by default, it starts with a menu
-    tool bar, and scroll bar.
-Experienced users use Emacs completely
+    bar, tool bar, and scroll bar.
+Experienced users use Emacs
-    through the keyboard via the various key bindings for various
+    completely through the keyboard via the various key bindings for
-    operations, so many of them hide these additional bars to make the
+    various operations, so many of them hide these additional bars to
-    Emacs window look clean and minimal.
+    make the Emacs window look clean and minimal.

     If you are a beginner to Emacs, you might find the menu bar helpful
     initially, so you might not want this line in your Emacs